Strategic Areas

 Mentorship

 Peer Mentorship is the foundation on which PNMGC was established.
-In 2003, several graduate students created Peer Mentoring for Graduates of Color (PMGC), a student organization that provided UNM graduate students of color the opportunity to mentor one another—sharing their experiences and strategies for success in graduate school and beyond.
+In 2003, several graduate students created Peer Mentoring for Graduates of Color (PMGC), a student organization that provided UNM graduate students the opportunity to mentor one another—sharing their experiences and strategies for success in graduate school and beyond.